aspose-svg/Aspose.SVG-API-References/english/net/aspose.svg.builder/svguseelementbuilder/href/_index.md

 ---
 title: SVGUseElementBuilder.Href
 second_title: Aspose.SVG for .NET API Reference
-description: SVGUseElementBuilder method.
+description: SVGUseElementBuilder Href method.
 Sets the href attribute of the use element specifying the URL of the element to be reused
 type: docs
 weight: 20
 url: /net/aspose.svg.builder/svguseelementbuilder/href/